 “I don’t feel cynical,” he notes, despite the challenges for fellow Christians he’s letting loose with Vice & Virtue.
 “I love the church; I wrote this album for the church.
 And it seems most appropriate for the body of Christ.”

-Jimmy and his wife Kelly currently reside in Dallas, TX with their two daughters, Lively and Sophia.
+Jimmy and his wife Kelly currently reside in Dallas, TX with their two daughters Lively and Sophia, and one adopted son, Benjamin.